 I added a pair of lace up wedges, also called Espadrille shoes.
 The lace ties up around the leg.
-Any pair of wedges with a slingback or peep toe would look great with a summer skirt too.
-The heels don’t have to be high.
-A low heel or even flat shoe is perfectly fine.
+Any pair of wedges with a slingback or peep toe would look great with a summer skirt, too.
+The heels don’t have to be high – a low heel or even flat shoe is perfectly fine.

 A pretty white ribbon headband with hair flower clip decorates the hair.
 The vintage scarf draped around the neck adds a touch more of the Carmen Miranda style.

 Luckily, women in the 1940s started to wear pants as part of their sporty or casual wardrobe.
-Pants, no matter how formal the material, or if paired with a nice blouse and belt were still not welcome to semi-formal or office work settings.
-They were however worn at home, running errands, on vacation, or attending outdoor events.
+Pants, no matter how formal the material, even if paired with a nice blouse and belt, were still not welcome to semi-formal or office work settings.
+They were, however, worn at home, while running errands, on vacation, or for attending outdoor events.

 This pant and blouse look uses a vintage pair of rayon pants.
-They are wide leg, high waisted, with a belt loop set in the middle of the wide waist band.
+They are wide leg and high waisted, with a belt loop set in the middle of the wide waist band.
 You can still find wide leg pants like this in stores today.
-Its a trend I see coming back in fashion now.
+It’s a trend I see coming back in fashion now.
 The blouse is a classic silk purple button down with collar.

 With a quick change into a short sleeve blouse, a pair of pants can become even more casual.
 This look is ready for a nice bicycle ride along the beach.
 The blouse is the Ruthie 1940s reproduction blouse made by Wearing History Clothing.
 I love it and all her 1940s clothing.
-I changed the shoes into another pair of two tone oxfords by Aerosoles which are the closest thing I have to saddle shoes – the ultimate 40s casual shoes.
+I changed the shoes into another pair of two tone Oxfords by Aerosoles which are the closest thing I have to saddle shoes – the ultimate ’40s casual shoes.

-A changed out the glasses for sunglasses too.
-The 40s loved round or slightly cat eye plastic frame sunglasses in white or bright colors.
+A changed out the glasses for sunglasses, too.
+The ’40s loved round or slightly cat eye plastic frame sunglasses in white or bright colors.
 I found both the glasses and sunglasses at Forever 21 for less than $5 a pair.
 The hair scarf is a new sheer scarf with a vintage travel theme on it.
 Themed scarves were a big trend at the time.
 Sort of like a vacation souvenir to collect and wear in the summer.
-To tie it I kept it simple and just folded it into a long flat roll and tied it at the top tucking the ends underneath.
+To tie it, I kept it simple and just folded it into a long flat roll and tied it at the top tucking the ends underneath.
 Use bobby pins to hold it in place.